Zettlr/Zettlr/static/tutorial/en/zettelkasten.md

 Hello again!
 What you just clicked is what we refer to as “internal link” — these look a lot like wiki-links but actually they are a feature that helps Zettlr recognize how you organize your knowledge.
 Let’s first sort out what has just happened after you clicked the link.

-Whenever you click an internal link, Zettlr will do two things at once: Start a global search for its contents, and try to open the corresponding file.
-As you can see, the file containing the citation tutorial has disappeared from the file list on the left, the global search field now contains the word “zettelkasten” — and, most importantly, you are looking at this file!
+Whenever you click an internal link, Zettlr will do two things at once: Start a full text search for its contents, and try to open the corresponding file.
+As you can see, the left sidebar now doesn't show you the files anymore, but instead search results.
+Also, you are now looking at this file!

-To exit the global search (and make the file list look “normal” again), click the small “x” in the search field now!

-> If you find yourself searching a lot and switching between search and “normal” file list, try to remember the key combination `Cmd/Ctrl+Shift+F` followed by `Escape`.
-The first keystroke focuses the search bar, whereas Escape resets the current search.
+To switch to the file manager or the full text search, you can use the three-way toggle in the upper-left corner of the toolbar.

 ## Linking Files 🗄